-- A. Any installed emergency exit shall comply with the design and performance requirements of FMVSS No. 217, Bus Emergency Exits and Window Retention and Release, applicable to that type of exit, regardless of whether or not that exit is required by FMVSS No. 217. - B. Emergency window requirements - 1.
-The rear emergency window shall have a lifting assistance device that will aid in lifting and holding the rear emergency window open.
+A. Any installed emergency exit shall comply with the design and performance requirements of FMVSS No. 217, Bus Emergency Exits and Window Retention and

+Release, applicable to that type of exit, regardless of whether or not that exit is required by FMVSS No. 217.

+B. Emergency Window Requirements

-2. Side emergency exit windows, when installed, may be vertically hinged on the forward side of the window.
+- 1. The rear emergency window shall have a lifting assistance device that will aid in lifting and holding the rear emergency window open. - 2.
+Side emergency exit windows, when installed, may be vertically hinged on the forward side of the window.
 No side emergency exit window will be located above a stop arm.

-C. Emergency door requirements
+C. Emergency Door Requirements

-- 1. The upper portion of the emergency door shall be equipped with approved safety glazing, the exposed area of which shall be at least 400 square inches.
-The lower portion of the rear emergency door on Types A-2, B, C and D vehicles shall be equipped with a minimum of 350 square inches of approved safety glazing. - 2.
-There shall be no steps leading to an emergency door except on Types C and D all-wheel drive buses. - 3.
-Padding shall be affixed to the top edge of each emergency door opening.
-Padding shall be at least three inches wide and one inch thick and shall extend the full width of the door opening. - 4.
+- 1. The exposed area of the upper panel of emergency doors shall be a minimum of 400 square inches of approved safety glazing. - 2.
+If installed, all other glass panels on emergency doors shall be approved safety glazing. - 3.
+There shall be no steps leading to an emergency door. - 4.
 There shall be no obstruction higher than 1⁄4 inch across the bottom of any emergency door opening.
-Fasteners used within the emergency exit opening shall be free of sharp edges or burrs. - D. Emergency exit requirements: The use of the following tables is to determine the required number and types of emergency exits to comply with this specification, based on the bus manufacturer's equipped seating capacity. - 1.
+Fasteners used within the emergency exit opening shall be free of sharp edges or burrs. - D. Emergency Exit Requirements: The use of the following tables is to determine the required number and types of emergency exits to comply with this specification, based on the bus manufacturer's equipped seating capacity. - 1.
 Use Table 1 if the bus contains a rear emergency door, or - 2.
 Use Table 2 if the bus contains a rear pushout emergency window AND a left side emergency door, as required by FMVSS No. 217 for school buses without a rear emergency door. - 3.
 When using either Table 1 or Table 2: - a.
 Enter the Table at the appropriate "CAPACITY" and select the desired row from the options for that capacity. - b.
 A school bus will meet the requirements of this specification and the requirements of FMVSS 217 if it contains the types and quantities of emergency exits listed on the row selected.